St Merryn Park – Rules

-St Merryn Park is open all year for holiday use and they are an ideal investment for use as holiday rental.
+St Merryn Park is open all year for holiday use and our park homes are an ideal investment for use as holiday rental.
 However, you must maintain a primary residence elsewhere.
 You must be registered to vote at your primary address, pay council tax and have your driving licence registered there too.
 Since we keep the holiday park open for 52 weeks a year, you have the freedom and flexibility to come and holiday with us whenever you like.

 Your agreement gives you excellent security of tenure and details rights and responsibilities clearly.